-The CHDS program focuses on building collaboration among local, tribal, state, and federal leaders who develop strategies, plans, and programs to prepare and respond to national security threats and catastrophic events.
-The 18-month program requires two weeks of residency per quarter, with the remainder of the work completed online.
-The program offers two locations for in-residence.
-The Monterey, CA cohort consists predominantly of local, tribal, and state participants.
-The National Capital Region cohort takes place in Shepherdstown, WV and predominantly includes representatives of federal agencies.
+The CHDS Master's Degree Program focuses on building collaboration among local, tribal, state, and federal leaders who develop strategies, plans, and programs to prepare and respond to national security threats and catastrophic events.
+This is an 18-month program that requires two weeks of residency per quarter (total of 12 weeks) at either the Naval Postgraduate School in Monterey, CA or in the National Capital Region (at the Bolger Center outside of Washington, DC), with the remainder of the work completed online.
+This degree is fully funded by a FEMA grant.
+More details can be found here.

 Tuition, fees, and travel are funded through a grant from FEMA.
 Participants will be required to sign a Continuing Service Agreement if selected to participate in GAP.
 The service obligation for CHDS is 24 months.